Humor · Is Fiction Less Believable than Truth?

 Holding out for the right price.

-If Refrigerator Ads were like Political Ads
+liberty logo If Refrigerator Ads were like Political Ads

 If it's good enough for choosing the people who run the country and influence our jobs, education, health care, mortgages and retirement income, it ought to be good enough for choosing a home appliance.